 Suppose you can get an FHA-approved mortgage loan, great.
 That will clear the way to get a home loan without breaking the bank in building a 20% home down payment.

-That said, it’s still highly worth the effort to accumulate a big down payment fund.
+That said, accumulating a big down payment fund is still highly worth the effort.
 Number one, it attracts more lenders who love borrowers with ample down payment cash, and the more lenders you have in a home purchase scenario, the better deal you’ll get.

 Additionally, the more money you put down for a down payment, the less you’ll owe on the total cost of your home.

-For example, the difference in putting 5% down on your home versus 20% can result in tens of thousands of dollars in savings, as both your mortgage principal and loan interest will both be lower with a high down payment.
+For example, putting 5% down on your home versus 20% can result in tens of thousands of dollars in savings, as both your mortgage principal and loan interest will be lower with a high down payment.

 5. Aim for a Lower-Priced Home